MohammadMaftoun/CAG-vs-RAG/README.md

     The generator (such as BART or T5) uses those documents as input to generate an answer.

-RAG enhances factual grounding but can be limited by:
+RAG improves factual grounding but can be limited by:

     Retrieval latency